Felipecard/Felipecard/README.md

 ### Hi there! 😁

-My name's Felipe and I'm a Systems Analysis and Development student  (📚), I've always been passionate about technology.
+My name's Felipe and I'm a Systems Analysis and Development graduate (📚), I've always been passionate about technology.
 I'm a dedicated professional and attentive to new technologies ✨✨✨

 <div>
   <a href="https://github.com/felipecard">